AndrewEjL/SEG_Group1_Frontend/README.md

 - **UI/UX Design**: Creating intuitive, responsive mobile interfaces
 - **Authentication Flow**: Implementation of login/registration systems

-To see these skills in action, download the Android APK using the download link in the [releases README](./releases/README.md) and explore the application's features using the test accounts provided.

 ## Google Maps to OpenStreetMap Migration